 No, I’m not suggesting you take a four to six-hour mountain bike training ride (though the more I ride, the more I enjoy these “epics”).
 I’ve always equated two to three hours on the mountain bike at steady Zone 2 and some bits of Zone 3 with four to six hours on the road bike with the same Zone effort.
 Training on the road is always solid, but if you are able to spend a little extra time on your mountain bike, it’s only going to help improve your technical skills.
 And, it can help prepare you for taking terrain when you’re tired and no longer fresh.

 Combining road and mountain bike training – an unexpected benefit.

-As the pelotan approaches a corner in a fast crit, the first 10 riders or so make it through and never touch their brakes and then accelerate out of the apex.
-The rest of the field starts to touch their brakes, and as the peloton takes the corner the braking and acceleration becomes more intense the farther back in the field you are.
+As the peloton approaches a corner in a fast crit, the first 10 riders or so make it through and never touch their brakes and then accelerate out of the apex.
+The rest of the field starts to touch their brakes, and as the peloton takes the corner, the braking and acceleration become more intense the farther back in the field you are.
 The sketchiness of the riders around you also becomes more of an issue.
-One guy is grabbing a handful or brake in the middle of the corner and another just skipped his back wheel because he dragged a pedal.
+One guy is grabbing a handful or brake in the middle of the corner, and another just skipped his back wheel because he dragged a pedal.

 - Sudden braking and hard accelerations are unavoidable on mountain bike.

 - A sketchy rider who makes a mistake is just like responding to rock or root in the trail.